Charu Chandra Chakraborty: Literature contribution

 The tales and stories of the people he saw in the prison during his long career were embodied in his novels.
 On May 1, 1953, the first part of Louhakpat was published in book form.
 Later, it was published in four parts one by one.

 Notable among his novels are: Tamasi, Pari, Masirekha, Nyaydand, Parashmani, Lakhdar, Chhaya, Nishana, Tritiya Nayan, Hira Chuni Panna, Ashraya, Ekush Baar, Aasar and A Bari O Bari.

 His autobiographical work, written in two volumes, is Nisang Pathik.
 The first volume was published in 1971.
 He also has six collections of short stories.
 In addition, he has written some works for children in 'Rangchang', 'Rabibar' 'Yamrajer Bipod' etc.

 Film adaptations

+In 1958, director Tapan Sinha made a film Louhakapat based on his novel.
 In 1963, Indian film producer and director Bimal Roy made a Hindi film based on his novel 'Tamsi' titled Bandini and won Best Film Award and National Film Award in 1964.

 Three films also made based on his story Aparna (1972) by Salil Sen, Shama (1981) by Naeem Basit, Din Jay Kotha Theke (1979) by Khan Ataur Rahman.